Rustam-Z/data-structures-and-algorithms/README.md

 - Pseudocode for PUSH, POP, PEEK:
     ```
     PUSH operation
-    Step 1: IF TOP - MAX-3
+    Step 1: IF TOP = MAX - 1
             PRINT "OVERFLOW"
             Goto Step 4
             [END OF IF]